matthansen0/docker-arkime/README.md

 You can use `docker-compose` if you want to setup OpenSearch together with Arkime in one step.

 #### Configuration
-1. Please copy or rename the file `docker-compose.env` to `.env` **before** running `docker-compose up`.
+1. Copy the file `env/docker-compose.env` to `.env` **before** running `docker-compose up`:
+    ```shell
+    cp env/docker-compose.env .env
+    ```
     You may want to change some of the variables inside.
 Each variable is documented there.

+2. Check the settings in `env/arkime-compose.env` file.
+These are used for the Arkime container.
+The available settings and values are documented in the `ENV VARIABLE` table above.

-2. Please ensure you have done this step (otherwise OpenSearch won't start): https://opensearch.org/docs/latest/opensearch/install/docker/#important-host-settings
+3. Ensure you have done this step (otherwise OpenSearch won't start): https://opensearch.org/docs/latest/opensearch/install/docker/#important-host-settings

     To apply the setting on a live system, run:
     ```shell